François de Laval: Vicariate of New France

 Laval struggled a great deal throughout his career to defend the church's power against state intrusion.
 Upon his arrival, Laval was adamant in asserting his primacy over the governor.
 He was immediately in opposition with Governor d’Argenson, particularly regarding ceremony and protocol.
 Also, the issue of selling alcohol to the natives further fueled their feud.
 Laval believed that intoxicated natives were an embarrassment to the colony and endangered the lives of those around them.
 He quickly imposed the threat of excommunication on those who continued to deal in this trade.
 Governor D’Argenson abhorred this action, deeming it an intrusion of church into state affairs.

 D’Argenson soon resigned and was replaced by d’Avaugour, who, in order to avoid any conflict with Laval, decreed harsh penalties against anyone caught selling alcohol to the natives.
-Again, Laval was displeased, believing that excommunication was a far more humane consequence.
-When alcohol was again being sold freely to natives, in a moment of despair over the state of New France, Laval departed for France in August 1662 to consult with Louis XIV on the matter.
+One such case was that of Daniel Vuil, who was executed in October 1661 after Laval had excommunicated Vuil in February for religious offences.
+Laval was displeased, believing that excommunication was a far more humane consequence.
+When alcohol was again being sold freely to natives, in a moment of despair over the state of New France, Laval departed for France in August 1662 to consult with King Louis XIV on the matter.
 Laval succeeded in bringing about d’Avaugour's recall the following year.

 When Laval returned to New France he had increased powers.
 King Louis XIV had assured Laval that he would have a future appointment as bishop, requested that he establish a Sovereign Council in Quebec, and even asked Laval to choose New France's next governor.
 For governor, Laval chose Chevalier de Mézy, a friend from his time at the Hermitage of Caen.
 In the developing Sovereign Council, which held its first session 18 September 1663, Mézy represented the first figure of authority, followed by Laval, and Gaudais-Dupon, commissioner.
 Laval appointed Mézy hoping to have an ally among high-ranking state official.
 In the trade of alcohol to the natives he did find in Mézy an ally; together the two forbade the trading of alcohol.
 However, constituting the Sovereign Council revealed that the two represented conflicting interests in matters of church and state.
 Soon, another conflict between Laval and governor ensued, leading Laval to take to the streets with drums to tell his version of the feud.
 Upon Mézy's death, the Sovereign council was reorganized.
 Intendant Jean Talon was added, and immediately assumed the functions previously exercised by Laval.
 With this change in the council Laval began to attend the council's meetings less frequently; from then on Laval retreated somewhat from state affairs and focused purely on ecclesiastical matters.